RomanBlahuta/AdaptiveLogIn/README.md

-# Fast Rewards Log In Test Task
+# Adaptive Log In Web Page

 This React app is a test task for a Junior Frontend Developer (React) at Fast Rewards.
 This project uses ReactJS, MaterialUI and prettier.